qwshen/spark-etl-framework/README.md

       - load-events, transform-user-train
   ```
   In above setting, the output of the two actions (load-events, transform-user-train) will be staged at ${staging_uri}.
-  The more the staging involves, the more impact on performance.
+  The more actions for staging, the more impact on the performance.
 Thus normally it happens in dev environments.
   <br />

 Pipeline Examples